-- If needed, setup integration with Spark.
-See Setting up (without Kubernetes).
+If needed, setup integration with Spark.
+See Setting up Spark integration.

 It is possible to setup Spark integration after setting up UIF, but this require more manual work so we strongly recommend that you start by setting up Spark integration.